DavidSantia/endpoint/README.md

 }
 ```

-It specifies the Url, the request Method, any headers, some additional parameters, and the function
+This specifies the Url, the request Method, any headers, some additional parameters, and the function
 needed to parse the API response body.

 This parse function is simply: